abhanjac/BME-595A-Deep-Learning-Course/abhanjac_HW03/README.md

 #### Comments and Observations:
 * The network is trained till the mean square error becomes less than **0.001**.
 This takes about **110**, **68**, **64** and **184** iterations for the **AND**, **OR**, **NOT** and **XOR** gates.
 * Similar to HW2, here also the XOR gate takes the most iterations to train.
+* The values of the parameters shown above are for one particular test run.
+They are different each time the network is trained again from scratch.
+But the over all magnitude of the values stay in more or less the same range.
 * As the number of iterations increases, the variations in the value of the **theta** parameters decreases and their values become more stable.
 * Lower the value of the **eta** parameter however slows down the learning process.
 More iterations are needed to learn with a lower **eta** value.
 * The more the number of hidden layers and more the number of nodes in the network, the more time it takes to train the network.